Thi-Hao-Pham/Hanhtrinhlamme/content/en/for-mommy/week-10/index.md

 date: "2024-09-03T15:17:34+08:00"
 draft: false
 params:
-  author: zwangerenportaal-nl
+  author: Hao Pham
 series: headline
 tags:
 - First Trimester
-title: Week 10 of Pregnancy - Exciting Changes for Both You and Your Baby
+title: Week 10 of Pregnancy
 ---

 Congratulations, you’ve reached the 10-week milestone in your pregnancy!
 At this stage, remarkable developments are taking place both in your body and with your growing baby.
 Let’s explore what you can expect during this exciting time.